jenwachter/php-redis-queue/README.md

 ##### __`prq queues:jobs <queuename>`__

-List jobs associated with the given queue.
+List of pending jobs associated with the given queue.

 Arguments: